 Help for Federal Employees Injured in Car Accidents While Working

-Federal workers, including USPS mail carriers, census workers, and others, have certain legal protections when they are injured in a vehicle accident while on the job.
+Federal workers, including USPS mail carriers and others, have certain legal protections when they are injured in a vehicle accident while on the job.
 Under the Federal Employees’ Compensation Act (FECA), employees who are injured while working must file a claim through FECA within three years from the date of the injury to seek compensation.
 But for any injury caused by another person, federal employee claimants must try to recover damages from the person responsible, who is known as the “third party.”
 Then, they must report any financial recovery they receive to determine whether a portion must reimburse the FECA benefits paid as compensation for the injury.

 Needless to say, if you were injured, it may be unclear how to seek compensation for your medical bills, lost wages, pain and suffering, and other damages arising from the injury, since there are likely several sources you’ll need to pursue.
 Hiring an experienced lawyer can ensure you take the right avenue for compensation and that the process goes smoothly.